PlantandFoodResearch/MCHap/README.rst

 ``mchap find-snvs`` is a simple tool for identifying putative SNVs to use as the basis for haplotype assembly.
-Putative SNVs are identified based on minimum thresholds for allele frequencies (``--ind-maf``) and allele depths (``--ind-mad``).
+Putative SNVs are identified based on minimum thresholds for allele depths and/or frequencies estimated from depths.
-A putative SNV is reported if it meets those thresholds in one or more samples.
-The output is reported as a simple VCF file which includes allele depths and frequencies, but no genotype calls.
+The output is reported as a simple VCF file which includes allele depths and population allele frequencies (estimated from the mean of individual frequencies), but no genotype calls.

 Example notebook
 ----------------